 Go to Tools > Preferences, select Input/Codecs, head to the codec section, open the Hardware-accelerated decoding drop down list, and select Directx Video Acceleration (DXVA) 2.
 0. Click Save.

 Fail to play a H.265 video in VLC but none of the common solutions work for your case?
-You can use WonderFox HD Video Converter Factory Pro to compress or convert the video to be well supported in VLC.
-WonderFox HD Video Converter Factory Pro is designed to help users carry out HD video conversion while keeping decent quality and small file size.
+You can use WonderFox HD Video Converter Factory Pro to to compress or convert the video to be well supported by VLC Media Player.
+This well-designed video converter can help you carry out HD video conversion while keeping decent quality and small file size.
 It supports hardware acceleration and has exclusive lightning mode for fast and flawless conversion, which further help enhance the speed of large video conversions greatly.
 This method will help you quickly play HEVC H.265 videos in VLC.
 You do not need to narrow the causes by trying multiple solutions.
-Here is how you can convert H.265 files to H.264 for playback in VLC.
+Here is how you can convert H.265 files to H.264 for smooth playback in VLC.

 Step 1.
 Go to Video Converter

-There are 5 main function modules on the main interface.
+Launch the software.
+There are five main function modules on the home interface.
 Click Converter.

 Step 2.
 Add Your HEVC H.265 Video